-LIGO's mirrors (aka test masses) must be so well shielded from vibration that the random motion of the atoms within the mirrors and their housings can be detected.
+LIGO's mirrors (aka test masses) must be so well shielded from external vibration that only the random motions of the atoms within the mirrors and their housings remain detectable.
 To achieve this level of shielding, each of LIGO's 40 kg test masses is suspended within a 360 kg quadruple-pendulum system (or 'quad').
-This system of four pendulums (diagram below) significantly reduces motion at the level of the test masses where it really counts.
-Suspensions make use of both passive and active vibration isolation components.
+This system of four pendulums (diagram below) significantly reduces motion at the last link in the suspension where the test masses reside.
+The quad suspension system actually employs passive and active vibration isolation strategies.

-Two "chains" of suspended masses hang back to back in each suspension system.
-These are called the Main Chain and the Reaction Chain (see diagram above).
-Each chain contains four masses.
-In the Main Chain, the top two masses are made of steel, and the bottom two are made of pure fused silica (in the Reaction Chain, the upper cylinder is made of metal).
+In the Main Chain, the top two masses are made of steel, and the bottom two are made of pure fused silica.
 The lower-most cylinder in the Main Chain is the test-mass, measuring 34 cm x 20 cm (13.5 in. x 8 in.), and weighing 40 kg (88 lbs.).
 This hunk of glass is suspended by glass threads 0.4 mm (400 microns) thick.
 These threads do not expand or contract in response to temperature variations, thus they isolate the mirrors from such thermal noise.
 The total weight of the four masses in each chain is 120 kg.

 LIGO's passive isolation systems are its last line of defense against unwanted vibrations (aka noise).
-The first line of defense against vibration is LIGO's "active" damping system.
-LIGO's quad suspensions are themselves mounted below active vibration/seismic isolation systems, giving them the quietest possible environment for operation.
+The first line of defense against vibration is LIGO's active damping system.
+LIGO's quad suspensions are themselves mounted within larger active vibration/seismic isolation systems, giving them the quietest possible environment for operation.

-In these systems, internal seismic isolation platforms (ISIs) utilize position- and vibration-sensors (like seismometers) tuned to different frequencies of environmental vibrations, along with permanent-magnet actuators.
-Together, these feedback systems counteract ground movements, keeping the internal components of the interferometer virtually motion-free.
+In these systems, internal seismic isolation platforms (ISIs) utilize position- and vibration-sensors (such as seismometers) tuned to different frequencies of environmental vibrations, along with permanent-magnet actuators.
+Through a feedback mechanism, wherein external signals are fed to actuators that counteract the detected ground motions, the internal components of the interferometer are kept virtually motion-free.
 This active level of isolation can reduce the magnitude of vibrations introduced to the suspensions (at the point of their attachment to the ISI) to a level of at most 2x10-13 m.
-The suspensions then take over, reducing this noise level nearly a million times more to help achieve LIGO's desired detection sensitivity of 10-19 m (the amount which gravitational waves expand and contract spacetime between the test masses).
+The passive isolation suspensions then take over, reducing this noise level nearly a million times more to help achieve LIGO's desired detection sensitivity of 10-19 m (the amount which gravitational waves expand and contract spacetime between the test masses).